 HRA Account: Health Expenses

-Reimbursements from the ERIP-2013 HRA will be allowed for IRS-approved health expenses incurred by the employee, such as deductibles, co-pays, non-covered health expenses, and after-tax health insurance premiums (COBRA, Retiree Plans, etc.)
+Reimbursements from the ERIP-2013 HRA will be allowed for IRS-approved health expenses incurred by the employee, his or her spouse, and his or her eligible dependents, such as deductibles, co-pays, non-covered health expenses, and after-tax health insurance premiums (COBRA, Retiree Plans, etc.)

 Examples of IRS-allowed expenses*

 - Other After-Tax Health Insurance premiums

 - PPO $900 Retiree plan premiums